MarkWarneke/markwarneke.github.io/about.md

 During my studies, I was lastly working as a software engineer for Ratiodata.

 [@Ratiodata](https://www.ratiodata.de/) I was developing the Scan2bank21 application - an Android-based multifunction device application, that leads to greater efficiency and cost savings for banks.
-My job included the whole SDLC from requirements engineering, prototyping, automated testing, and even the training of new developers.
+My job included the whole Software Development Lifecycle from requirements engineering, prototyping, automated testing, and even the training of new developers.
 At this time I learned about why version control matters, how to automate the building of artifacts (packaging JAR files with ANT), and releasing packaged software.

 Ricoh and Ratiodata partnered to develop sector-specific document management services for financial services institutions.
 This involved optimizing internal work and information processes within banks by digitizing documents and overall making processes more efficient.